About

 She lives with her husband and two wonderful sons near Grand Bend, where she met Mary through the local writers’ group.
 She currently assists with the business and marketing end of her husband, Shaun’s, business, Aerodynamic Driving School (of Forest and Stratford).
 Together they own several classic vehicles and enjoy attending car shows.

-By using search on this website you can find reviews from these theatres and more.
+By using “Search” on this website you can find reviews from these theatres and more.
 We review shows at various Toronto Theatres, including the Mirvish productions.
-Now, we cover theatres across Southern Ontario
+Now, we cover theatres east of Toronto and across southwestern Ontario.

 A special Thank You to Matt Mullen of Red Chair for his technical expertise in the creation of this website and blog. www.redchair.ca